---

 Because `tx.sender` is explicit in the transaction envelope, an attacker can submit many invalid frame transactions that name arbitrary sender addresses and force nodes to read sender state, including the nonce check required before execution.
 Public mempool implementations should therefore perform all available structural and stateless checks before sender-state access and should consider peer-level rate limiting or other DoS mitigations for repeated invalid transactions that vary `tx.sender`.

-#### Cross-Frame Data Visibility During Validation
+#### Cross-frame Data Visibility During Validation

 `FRAMEPARAM`, `FRAMEDATALOAD`, and `FRAMEDATACOPY` allow validation code to inspect other frames, including later `SENDER` frames and their `value`s.
 As a result, paymasters and other `VERIFY` frames can observe user operation parameters before approval and may condition their behavior on that information.
 Users should therefore treat non-`VERIFY` frame parameters and data as visible to validation logic and should not rely on untrusted paymasters or verifiers to keep such information private.